james-littlefair-15/S_Epi_AMR_Tolerance/README.md

 ## Data

-Data (supplementary material) used to generate gene detection results have been included in the 'data' folder of this repository.
+Data (supplementary material) referred to in the methods section have been included in the 'data' folder of this repository.

+These include:
+  - S1: a file containing the source for the gene queries used in the study
+  - S2: the protein fasta file countanining these queries
+  - S3: the gene coordinates in the original strain assemblies
+  - S4: the gene presence-absence matrix, with putitive frameshifts, premature stop codons, and low